-- [18] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present.14 - [19] In terms of penalty, the Board considered a fine is warranted in the circumstances. - [20] The Board adopted a starting point of \$1,000 for a fine.
+- (b) deterring Respondent and other Electrical Workers from similar offending; - (c) setting and enforcing a high standard of conduct for the industry; - (d) penalising wrongdoing;8 and - (e) rehabilitation (where appropriate). - [17] Overall, the Board should assess the conduct against the range of penalty options available in section 147M of the Act, reserving the maximum penalty for the worst cases and applying the least restrictive penalty available for the particular offending.
+In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty that is consistent with other penalties imposed by the Board for comparable offending. - [18] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present. - [19] In terms of penalty, the Board considered a fine is warranted in the circumstances. - [20] The Board adopted a starting point of \$1,000 for a fine.
 This is reduced by 50% to \$500 taking into account: - a.
 The Respondent's guilty plea; - b.
-His co-operation with the investigation; - [21] The Board warned the Respondent that any future appearances before the Board will be treated more seriously. - [22] Accordingly, a fine of \$500 is imposed.
+His co-operation with the investigation; - c.
+This being his first offence. - [21] Accordingly, a fine of \$500 is imposed.